Bacon, Onion & Cheddar Biscuits

-3. Whisk together the flour, baking powder and salt.
-Using a pastry cutter (or two knives, or your fingers), cut the butter into the flour mixture until combined and the mixture is crumbly.
+In a large bowl, whisk together the flour, baking powder and salt.
+Using a pastry cutter, cut the butter into the flour mixture until combined and the mixture is crumbly.

-5. Add the milk mixture to the dry ingredients, and gently toss until the flour mixture is mostly moistened (lumps will remain).
+Add the milk mixture to the dry ingredients, and gently toss with a fork until the flour mixture is mostly moistened (lumps will remain).
 Add the bacon, onions and cheddar cheese.
 Using a rubber spatula, gently mix together until combined.

 Spoon the batter into the prepared muffin pan.
 Bake for 20 to 22 minutes, or until golden brown.
 Allow to cool for 10 minutes, then remove from the pan and serve warm or at room temperature.
 The biscuits are best the day they are made, but can be stored in an airtight container at room temperature for up to 2 days.